5.3 Youth representation bodies

 The non-profit organization Flemish Association of Students (VVS) is the umbrella organization of student councils of the Flemish universities and colleges and defends the interests of the students in Flanders and Brussels.
 The VVS defends students' rights in a broader context of democratization of education.
 This means that for VVS everyone, whatever their socio-cultural background (e.g. language delay, age, education, disability, ..) has the right to follow the teachings of his or her choice and talents.

 The Flemish Association of Students (VVS) has a dual role.
-On the one hand they represent the student voice in meetings of advisory bodies, working groups of the Ministry and various other places.
+On the one hand, they represent the student voice in meetings of advisory bodies, Ministry working groups, and other venues.
 This takes place at the Flemish, federal and European level.
-On the other hand, the VVS supports the student councils, by guiding them through difficulties and questions and providing tools.
+On the other hand, the VVS supports the student councils by guiding them through difficulties and questions and providing tools.

-Each college or university has his own student council and can join in Flanders the Flemish Association of Students.
+Each college or university has its own student council and can join the Flemish Association of Students in Flanders.
 Dependent on their size, student councils have a number of votes in the General Assemblee which meets at least monthly during the academic year.
 The General Assembly (GA) elects the Executive Board (EB), which in turn is assisted by a number of executives.

 Funding: grants from the Flemish Government.